 Diane Royal, MS

 As Program Associate, Diane leads several administrative activities including budget strategy, workplan development, and project reporting.
-She also supports a range of technical projects.
+She also both leads and supports a range of technical projects.

 Diane first joined CAMI Health in October 2012 after receiving a Master of Science in Global Health Sciences from the University of California, San Francisco.
 Her master’s thesis research aimed to inform the development of a genetically modified biotherapeutic microbicide to reduce the risk of HIV transmission in women.
 Previously, Diane worked as a Community Organizer for AIDS Walk San Francisco.
 She holds a BA from the University of San Francisco, and is in the final stages of completing a Master of Arts in Anthropology from Memorial University of Newfoundland, Canada.